 Imagine you encountered intelligent life from interstellar space.
 What would you say or more importantly how would you say it?
-You would greatly improve your chances of communicating more clearly if you tried to converse by use of pictures or graphics.
+You would greatly improve your chances of communicating more clearly if you tried to converse by use of a picture or graphic.

 That’s the reasoning behind NASA’s Pioneer 10 and 11 satellite launch and the visionary cargo aboard.
 Both satellites have identical cargo, a Golden Plaque placed aboard the 1972 Pioneer 10 and 1973 Pioneer 11 spacecraft.
 The plaque features pictorial messages in case either spacecraft were intercepted by extraterrestrial life.